psnarkhede/testhackathon/documentation/developer_guide.md

 # Developer Guide - Version:

+_No setup instructions or code examples are provided in the input data._

-_No setup instructions, code examples, project structure or components details provided in the input data._
+_No project structure or component details are available from the input data._